bootrino/twolang/README.md

 This completes both the specification and tutorial of the Two programming language.

-Check out and run some of the examples and we ecourage you to build upon them and contribute back to the Twolang community.
+Check out and run some of the examples and we encourage you to build upon them and contribute back to the Twolang community.

 # Appendix - implementations of Twolang in various languages:
 One of the strengths of Twolang is that it can be easily implemented in a portable manner by many other higher level languages.